sebastianbarfort/mapDK/readme.md

 devtools::install_github("sebastianbarfort/mapDK")
 ```

-To use the basic maps simply run
+To use the basic map simply run

 ```r